Seeed-Studio/wiki-documents/docs/Sensor/Grove/Grove_System.md

 Grove is a modular, standardized connector prototyping system.
 Compared to systems using jumpers or solder, Grove's modular building-block approach makes assembling real electronics easy.

 The Grove system consists of a base unit and various modules with standardized connectors.
-These were originally called "stems" and "twigs", but the names have been phased-out.
+These were originally called "stems" and "twigs", but the names have been phased out.

 The Base unit, generally a microprocessor, allows for easy connection of any input or output from the Grove modules.
 Every Grove module typically addresses a single function, such as a simple button or a more complex heart rate sensor.